RouterRetriever: Routing over a Mixture of Expert Embedding Models: Experimental Setup

 \paragraph{Hyperparameters}

-We use the pre-trained Contriever~\citep{izacard2021unsupervised} as our base encoder and train gates~(LoRA) according to the settings in \citet{lee2023back}, with a rank of 8, an alpha of 32 per gate, thereby training approximately 0.5\% of the parameters (about 1M parameters) per gate.
+We use the pre-trained Contriever~\citep{izacard2021unsupervised} as our base encoder and train experts~(LoRA) according to the settings in \citet{lee2023back}, with a rank of 8, an alpha of 32 per expert, thereby training approximately 0.5\% of the parameters (about 1M parameters) per expert.
 For training, we adopt the few-shot hyperparameters from \citet{izacard2021unsupervised}: a learning rate of 1e-4, a batch size of 256 with in-batch negatives, and a maximum of 500 epochs with early stopping.
-Gates are applied only to the query encoder, keeping the context encoder frozen, as our focus is on understanding the impact of routing by query instances, thereby eliminating the influence of routing on the context encoder.
-We also include the results of applying gates to the context encoder in the supplementary materials.
+For brevity, we focus on presenting results for which experts are applied only to the query encoder, keeping the context encoder frozen.
+We include the results of applying experts to the context encoder in Appendix~\ref{app: b4}.